uia-worker/is105misc/notes/introduction.md

 I have seldom met a person who has not used a computer.
-But only few of them understand how it works.
+But only few of them have genuinely understood how it works.
 With this text I intend to help more people to understand how a computer works.
 Computer is like a thick history book.
-It materializes many thoughts and big efforts from many people.
+It materializes thoughts and efforts from many people.

 For one who loves computers, I would like to show that there is a world of art hidden behind the better and worse designed metallic boxes.